Freekeh in Australia: What It Is, Benefits, How to Cook (Cracked vs Whole) + Easy Ideas

 - Helps with satiety and weight management

-- Versatile in both sweet and savory dishes
+- Versatile in both sweet and savoury dishes

-Clearly, freekeh offers higher protein and fiber per serving compared to both quinoa and brown rice, making it a superior option for gut health and sustained energy.
+Clearly, freekeh offers higher protein and fibre per serving compared to both quinoa and brown rice, making it a strong option for gut health and sustained energy.

 Cracked vs Whole Freekeh: Which Should You Choose?